Threadnaught/Nihilo/notes/addressing_scheme.md

 For the purposes of this document, a **MACHINE IDENTIFIER** is the public key of a target machine.
 Although it is cryptographically guaranteed to uniquely identify a machine, it cannot be translated into a TCP endpoint because it is not known what IP address it is hosted on.
 A **MACHINE ADDRESS** is required;

-**MACHINE ADDRESS** = **IP/DNS ADDRESS**~**MACHINE IDENTIFIER**
+**MACHINE ADDRESS** = **IP/DNS ADDRESS**(:**PORT**)~**MACHINE IDENTIFIER**

+A port is optional.
 Every host stores a public machine registry, holding all of the currently publicly exposed machines on the host.
 Sending a packet to example.com~2480D44A07F768AB3ED29230C93E50DC99F6D8B2FC16C4C340D6BD028A0C32C1 will establish a connection with the host at example.com, and then query it for the machine with that public key.

 ## Extensions